Hungarian language: Two words for "red"

 There are two basic words for "red" in Hungarian: "piros" and "vörös" (variant: "veres"; compare with Estonian "verev" or Finnish "punainen").
-(They are basic in the sense that one is not a sub-type of the other, as the English "scarlet" is of "red".)
 The word "vörös" is related to "vér", meaning "blood" (Finnish and Estonian "veri").
-When they refer to an actual difference in colour (as on a colour chart), "vörös" usually refers to the deeper (darker and/or more red and less orange) hue of red.
-In English similar differences exist between "scarlet" and "red".
+When they refer to an actual difference in colour (as on a colour chart), "vörös" usually refers to the deeper (darker or more red and less orange) hue of red.
 While many languages have multiple names for this colour, often Hungarian scholars assume that this is unique in recognizing two shades of red as separate and distinct "folk colours".

 However, the two words are also used independently of the above in collocations.
 "Piros" is learned by children first, as it is generally used to describe inanimate, artificial things, or things seen as cheerful or neutral, while "vörös" typically refers to animate or natural things (biological, geological, physical and astronomical objects), as well as serious or emotionally charged subjects.

 When the rules outlined above are in contradiction, typical collocations usually prevail.
 In some cases where a typical collocation does not exist, the use of either of the two words may be equally adequate.